-Planned costs for 2020 were originally presented to the Standing Committee on Public Accounts in the 2020 Business and Financial Plan.
+Planned costs for 2021 were originally presented to the Standing Committee on Public Accounts in the 2021 Business and Financial Plan.
+As a result of the ministry reorganization in November 2020 and changes to ministerial responsibilities, we reclassified our actual and planned work plan costs to reflect the new structure.